yingj4/audioPipelineDecoding/README.md

 # Audio pipeline

-The audio pipeline is responsible for producing spatialized audio for XR experience.
+Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
+The audio pipeline is responsible for both recording and playing back spatialized audio for XR.

 # Components